spawnmarvel/learning-docker/1-getting-started-guide/README-3-docker-network.md

 # dns, not expose ports, networkc chuck fav, prefferd
 # down side
 # macaddress and promisc mode, maybe you have no controll over this
-# no DHCP, not specify ip, docker will just assign and can be conflict
+# no DHCP, not specify ip, docker will just assign and can be conflict, with 2 DHCP in your network

+# but is has two modes
+# now we are looking it bridge mode
+# another mode, with joy 802.1q mode
+# can also specify sub interfaces

+min 25

 ```
 macvlan